Juan Gómez de Liaño

+Following his collegiate career and multiple stints at the amateur level and in 3x3, he spent the next four years playing overseas in the B. League, Lithuanian Basketball League (LKL), and Korean Basketball League (KBL).
+In 2025, he returned to Philippine basketball after getting drafted by the Converge FiberXers with the second overall pick of the PBA season 50 draft.

 Early life

 Juan was born on November 19, 1999, in Mandaluyong, Philippines.
 He is the third of six siblings, five of them are into basketball.
-His older brother, Javi, plays for the Terrafirma Dyip of the Philippine Basketball Association.
+His older brother, Javi, plays for the Magnolia Hotshots of the Philippine Basketball Association, while his older brother, Joe, was drafted 59th overall by the Phoenix Super LPG Fuel Masters during the PBA season 48 draft.

 Collegiate career

 UAAP Season 80 (2017)

 Gómez de Liaño's rookie season was in 2017 in which he won Rookie of the Year, a year after getting the Most Valuable Player award at the junior level.
 He also got the MVP award in 2016 playing in the Philippine Chinese Amateur Basketball League Freego Cup.

 UAAP Season 81 (2018)

 This was a breakout year for Gómez de Liaño as he brought the UP Fighting Maroons to the UAAP Finals after thirty-two years.
 The awards given to Juan that year were: Playmaker of the Season (with a rare triple double), Mythical 5, Assist Leader and Second in Scoring.

 UAAP Season 82 (2019)

-On his last season with the Maroons, Gómez de Liaño was able to help the team finish third.
+In his last season with the Maroons, Gómez de Liaño was able to help the team finish third.